-Q: Earlier this month, B.C.
+Q: Last month, B.C.
 Liberal party surrogate, the Concerned Citizens for British Columbia, ran a full-page ad in both Vancouver daily newspapers.
 They “implore you to reverse your support for the NDP’s Leap Manifesto,” the radical manifesto that would overhaul Canada’s capitalist economy to quickly wean the country off fossil fuels.
 “Tens of thousands of British Columbians and their families would feel great pain if you implement the NDP’s Leap Manifesto,” it continued.
 Since you’ve never endorsed Leap, and have said it “doesn’t reflect the values of British Columbians,” what did you make of the ad?

 A: It speaks to the dark money invading B.C. politics.
 I wasn’t in Edmonton, where the federal NDP recommended the party talk about [Leap] over the next couple years.
 And as I said the next day, it’s not for me.
 They’re deliberately obscuring the record.
 They used the same malicious tactics against the last NDP leader.
 I’m not going to sweat it.
 Anyone influenced by it likely wasn’t going to vote for me anyway.
 Growing up, I was always trying to make people happy.
 The Liberals consider that a character flaw.
 I think there’s more to be gained by uniting, rather than dividing people.